Ivan Henderson

 Ivan John Henderson (born 7 June 1958) is a Labour Party politician in the United Kingdom.
-He was the Member of Parliament (MP) for Harwich from 1997 to 2005.
-He is currently a member of Essex County Council for Harwich.
+He was the Member of Parliament (MP) for Harwich from 1997 to 2005, and member of Essex County Council for Harwich from 2013 to 2026.

 Early life

 Henderson attended the Sir Anthony Deane Comprehensive, now known as the Harwich and Dovercourt High School.

 Henderson was previously a Harwich Town Councillor and Tendring District Councillor.
 He was a stevedore for Harwich International Port.
 He became a trade union official.

 Parliamentary career

 When elected in 1997, Henderson was Harwich's first Labour MP.
 He had expected to finish third in votes, and had to tell his dock manager that he could not work a scheduled shift.

 In Parliament Henderson was a Parliamentary Private Secretary at the Home Office, the Office of the Deputy Prime Minister, the Department for Work and Pensions, and the Treasury.
 He worked closely with Gordon Brown, then the Chancellor of the Exchequer, until he lost his seat to the Conservative Douglas Carswell in the 2005 general election.
 In the 2010 general election Henderson contested the Clacton constituency, aside from the town of Harwich itself, which contained much of the former constituency of Harwich, however he was unsuccessful.

 Ivan Henderson continues to play an active role in local politics, acting as the Labour Party's spokesman for Harwich and Clacton.
 Recent work includes the Kirby Cross Sports Pavilion, where funding that was obtained by Tendring District Council came about through Henderson's discussions with the Football Association.
 When it came to be opened, Ivan managed to secure a visit from Richard Caborn MP.
 He also successfully campaigned for Trinity House HQ to remain in Harwich, he was later reelected to his former East Ward on the Town and District council.